gonzafernan/gonzafernan/README.md

 ### Hi there, I'm Gonzalo Fernández 👋

-I'm a QA Software Engineer at Marvell Technology and have a Mechatronics Engineering degree.
+I'm a Mechatronics Engineer at [Nimble One](https://nimbleone.io/).
 My main interests are firmware development for microcontrollers, artificial intelligence, robotics, and control.
 I love to develop tools that make other life easier.
 Recently, I took some courses on RTL and digital design for FPGAs, and I hope to learn more about this.

 ### Connect with me